YairZen/WebTeam4/README.md

 The following dependencies are required to run the project. open the project in VS Code terminal and run:
 םפק
-1. npm install chart.js react-chartjs-2   (charts)
+1. npm install chart.js react-chartjs-2   //(charts)
-2. npm install recharts   (charts)
+2. npm install recharts   //(charts)
 3. npm install

 4. npm run dev